 Senior Neighbors COVID-19 Service Updates

 The programs and services provided through Senior Neighbors have been modified and/or limited and are listed below.
 At this time, Senior Neighbors is no longer requiring staff members, clients, and volunteers to wear a mask indoors when engaging in any Senior Neighbors related activities.
 Masks are still recommended, and all employees and clients are encouraged to make decisions based on their own situation.
 For the most up to date information, please call 616-459-6019.

-Case Management, Housing Assistance, Medicare and Medicaid Counseling and Refugee Program:
+Case Management, Housing Coordination, Medicare and Medicaid Counseling and Refugee Program:

 Healthy Aging Classes: